The Value of Art: Painting vs Drawing

 A lot of the attitude about different mediums stems from the Old Masters.
 Back in the 15th century, drawings were often looked at as a preliminary study for future paintings.
 The drawings were where the artist sketched out the ideas, worked out the problems, and then moved on to paint.
 They were just concept pieces.
 This gave drawings a stigma of being “less” than paintings, because they were looked at as mere stepping stones to the real art coming up.

-Experienced collectors wanted the expensively done oils because they were so highly regarded.
+Experienced collectors preferred the expensively done oils because they were so highly regarded.
 Their value was always much higher due to the demand, and the fact that it was a purchase made only by the upper-class.